nextstrain/nextclade_data/data/nextstrain/yellow-fever/prM-E/README.md

 (N.b., the reference sequence used in this data set is actually 672nt long, from bases 641-1312 of the genome reference.
-The 2 extra bases make the reference an complete open reading frame.)
+The 2 extra bases make the reference a complete open reading frame.)

 This dataset can be used to assign genotypes to any sequence that includes at least 500 bp of the prM-E region, including whole genome